mutinex/mmm-eval/docs/getting-started/installation.md

 ## Prerequisites

-mmm-eval requires Python 3.11 or higher.
+mmm-eval requires Python 3.11 or 3.12.
 Make sure you have Python installed on your system.

 ## Installation Methods